Exploring the Interior Structure and Mode of Tidal Heating in Enceladus: Abstract

 \section{Abstract}

 Enceladus is among the most intriguing bodies in the solar system due to its astrobiological potential.
-Determining the extent and duration of sustainable habitability requires characterizing the interior properties, and in particular, the extent and distribution of the tidal heating.
-The intensity of any inferred geophysical activity in the core has direct implications for understanding the hydrothermal activity and the budget of biologically useful species.
-We build a statistical framework using an MCMC approach to constrain the interior based on currently available observations of libration, shape, heat budget, and mass.
-We use this framework to examine the extent that geodetic measurements can constrain the interior structure, with an emphasis on determining the partitioning of tidal dissipation between the shell and the core.
-We quantify plausible ranges of gravitational and displacement tidal Love numbers consistent with existing observations.
-We demonstrate that measuring the amplitude and phase of $k_2$ alone can only constrain the total tidally dissipated energy, without a sensitivity to the distribution of heat.
-However, measuring the amplitude and phase of $h_2$ or $l_2$ facilitates determination of the shell rheology.
-We provide the precisions required for measuring $k_2$, $h_2$, and/or $l_2$ that enable distinguishing between the two main scenarios of tidal heating, i.e., in the shell versus the core.
-We also investigate the effect of the structural heterogeneities of the shell on the tidal response.
-Lastly, we evaluate the efficacy of a suite of future geodetic measurements to constrain key interior properties essential to \textit{instantaneous} and \textit{sustained} habitability at Enceladus.
+Determining the extent and duration of habitability (i.e., \textit{sustained habitability}) requires characterizing the interior properties and the level and distribution of tidal heating in Enceladus.
+Inferring the intensity of geophysical activity in the core has direct implications for the potential hydrothermal activity and supply of chemical species important for habitability to the ocean.
+We build a statistical framework to constrain the interior using estimates of libration, shape, heat flux, gravity, and total mass.
+We use this framework to examine the extent that geodetic measurements can improve our understanding of the interior structure, with an emphasis on partitioning of dissipation between the shell and the core.
+We quantify plausible ranges of gravitational ($k_2$) and displacement ($h_2$, $l_2$) tidal Love numbers consistent with existing observations.
+We demonstrate that measuring $k_2$ alone can only constrain the total tidally dissipated energy, but not its radial distribution.
+However, measuring the amplitude and phase of $h_2$ or $l_2$ facilitates determining the extent of tidal dissipation in the shell and the core.
+We provide the precisions required for measuring $k_2$, $h_2$, and $l_2$ that enable distinguishing between the main tidal heating scenarios, i.e., in the shell versus the core.
+We also explore the effect of the structural heterogeneities of the shell on the tidal response.
+Lastly, we evaluate the efficacy of future geodetic measurements to constrain key interior properties essential to understand the present-day (\textit{instantaneous}) and long-term (\textit{sustained)} habitability at Enceladus.

 \keywords{Tides, Tidal heating, Love numbers, Libration, Gravity, Icy moons}